Time & Cost of Building an App

 At this point, you should have a fairly focused list of priorities for your app.
 You can use this to steer and fine-tune the app’s development as well as the associated timelines, costs and scope.
 You know your priorities (validated by stakeholder feedback) and can make informed decisions to make sure you get the right balance of quality end product given your timeline and cost requirements.

-This stage is often done alongside an app developer or some form of expert support to help facilitate the process.
-This isn’t essential but can help you stay on track and get the most out of the process.
+Having an expert isn’t essential for this but does help you stay on track and get the most out of the process.

 The aim of our blog is to share our experience and advice in the hope it saves you time, hassle and money.
 We’re keen to hear your ideas for future posts so if you have any questions or requests please don’t hesitate to get in touch.
 Thank you!